nihalalfred/javascript-for-qa-engineers/README.md

 ## 1. From "Tester" to "Engineer"
 - The industry is moving away from purely manual validation.
-- By mastering JavaScript and TypeScript, we stop being people who just "find bugs" and start being engineers who "build solutions."
+- By mastering JavaScript, we stop being people who "find bugs" and start being engineers who "build solutions."
 - This shift makes our roles more secure, more technical, and significantly more impactful.

 ## 2. The Power of "White-Box" Testing